bactensor/collateral-contracts/README.md

 >
 > This contract uses **H160 (Ethereum) addresses** for both miner and validator identities.
 > - Before interacting with the contract (depositing, slashing, reclaiming, etc.), **all parties must have an Ethereum wallet** (including a plain text private key) to sign the required transactions.
-> - An association between these H160 wallet addresses and the respective **SS58 hotkeys** (used in Bittensor) is **strongly recommended** so validators can reliably identify miners.
+> - Each H160 wallet used with this contract **should be** explicitly associated with its corresponding **SS58 hotkey**, using on-chain mechanisms provided by Subtensor.
-> - Best practices for managing and verifying these address associations are still under development within the broader Bittensor ecosystem, but Subtensor is now able to [associate H160 with an UID](https://github.com/opentensor/subtensor/pull/1487)
+>   This ensures that validators and miners can reliably link wallet actions to Bittensor identities.

 > **Transaction Fees**
 >